ptpuyen1511/my_notes/git/git_basics.md

 ```git
 git checkout -- file_name.txt
 ```
+> From git version 2.25, we can use: `git restore file_name.txt` for unmodifying file.

 > **__Important__: It’s important to understand that git checkout -- [file] is a dangerous command.
 Any changes you made to that file are gone—you just copied another file over it.
 Don’t ever use this command unless you absolutely know that you don’t want the file.**